 In 2013 he moved to Africa to spend a whole year photographing wildlife in South Africa, Namibia and Botswana.
 During this year, he became fascinated with taking portraits of mammals focusing on their facial expressions and eyes.
 This resulted in a large photo exhibition in Denmark, ‘Eye Contact – Portraits of African Wildlife’.

-Mogens Trolle has continued his Eye Contact project and the quest for capturing the ‘soul’ of the animals he photographs.
-For the last five years he has specialized in primates and this has brought him to destinations as diverse as Gabon, Ethiopia, China, Vietnam, Borneo, Sulawesi and Japan.
+Mogens Trolle has continued his Eye Contact photographic project and the quest for capturing the unique personalities of the animals he photographs.
+For the last six years, he has specialized in primates and this has brought him to destinations as diverse as Gabon, Ethiopia, India, China, Vietnam, Borneo, Sulawesi and Japan.
+During this period, he has taken around 40,000 portraits of primates in the wild, one of which, an image of a proboscis monkey, became the winner of the Animal Portraits category of the prestigious Wildlife Photographer of the Year competition in 2020.

-All of the primates he has photographed are threatened and many are not well known to the public, and Mogens Trolle uses his portraits to shine a light on these species, hoping that his project will help inspire people to support conservation efforts.
+Most of the primates Mogens Trolle has photographed are threatened and many are not well known to the public, and he uses his portraits to shine a light on these species, hoping that his project will help inspire people to care for them and support conservation efforts.

 Wildlife of Africa (published in Denmark and Sweden; 1st edition 2010, 2nd expanded edition 2019)